mutagen-io/mutagen/CONTRIBUTING.md

 ### Commit guidelines

-To help keep source control logs readable, we also ask that all commits have well-formatted commit messages composed of a single subject line of 50-70 characters, followed by a blank line, and finally the full, correctly punctuated commit message (also wrapped to 80 lines).
+To help keep source control logs readable and useful, we also ask that all commits have well-formatted commit messages composed of a single subject line of 50-70 characters, followed by a blank line, and finally the full, correctly punctuated commit message (also wrapped to 80 lines).
 We ask the same for the pull request message itself.